Stand and Deliver (Adam and the Ants song): Release

 Adam and the Ants' previous single, "Antmusic", debuted on the UK Singles Chart on 6 December 1980.
 It spent nine weeks in the top 10, peaking at No. 2, but was denied the No. 1 position by the re-release of John Lennon's "Imagine" after his murder in New York City on 8 December 1980.

 "Stand and Deliver" became the band's first No. 1 when it debuted at the top spot on 3 May 1981, and remained there for five weeks.
-Listed as the third best-selling single of 1981, it has sold 1.03 million copies in the UK, and was in 2023 included on the Official Charts Company's list of the UK's best-selling singles of all time at number 141.
+Listed as the third best-selling single of 1981, it has sold 1.03 million copies in the UK, and was in 2023 included on the Official Charts Company's list of the UK's best-selling singles of all time at No. 141.

-On the US Dance chart, "Stand and Deliver" peaked at #38.
+On the US Dance chart, "Stand and Deliver" peaked at No. 38.

 Copies of the single "Stand and Deliver" b/w "Beat My Guest" were included as a free bonus item with some vinyl copies of the US version of the album Kings of the Wild Frontier on Epic Records.
-Epic's cassette edition appended the two tracks to each end of either side of the tape.
+Epic's cassette edition appended the two tracks to the ends of either side of the tape.
 A slightly different version of "Stand and Deliver" was then featured on their follow-up LP, Prince Charming, released in November 1981.

 Music video

 The costume and general plot of the video show a strong influence from the 1973 Monty Python sketch "Dennis Moore", although the highwayman scenario had also recently formed the basis for the Dick Turpin series on UK television, starring Richard O'Sullivan in the title role.
 It features Adam Ant dressed as a "dandy highwayman" who threatens his victims with the mirror image of their unfashionable selves and who is captured and escapes being hanged from the gallows with help from his accomplices (his band members).

 The video's opening sequence of Adam Ant putting on his make-up before going out on a robbery became a defining visual image for Adam Ant in the years that followed; a still from this was used as the sleeve for the band's next single.
 The video also features the second appearance of Amanda Donohoe, who had also appeared in the previous video for "Antmusic".
 At the time, she was Adam Ant's girlfriend.

-Limahl appears in the video as an extra.
+Limahl also appears in the video as an extra.